GenslerAppsPod/javascript-katas/public/jquery/lab5/README.md

       },

- Call the method _styleElement from _createDiv (_createDiv method is created in lab4) method:
+ Call the method _styleElement from _createDiv ( _createDiv method is implemented in lab4) method:

  	  this._styleElement();

 Now, run the server.js and open the tool in the browser.

-A div with add-column and add-row is displayed in browser.Also,Please inspect the code in browser.
+A div with add-column and add-row is displayed in browser.Please inspect the code in browser.